ocramz/jupyter-docker-pymol/README.md

     docker-machine ip dev

-1. Retrieve the image from Docker hub :
+1. Download the image from Docker hub :

         docker pull ocramz/jupyter-docker-pymol

-   You can retrieve the list of currently available Docker images with the command `docker images`
+   You can see the list of locally available Docker images with the command `docker images`

-2. Run image :
+2. Run the image :

         docker run --rm -it -p 8888:8888 ocramz/jupyter-docker-pymol

 3. Point your browser to the IP address of the Docker machine found initially, and port 8888, i.e.